 Typically, those of the large and giant breed varieties.
 This difficult-to-pronounce disease refers to abnormal growth of the bone in the earlier development stages of a big pup’s life.
 The problem is that it’s a painful disease; it can cause your dog to suffer from a fever, and they might even need hospitalization in some cases because it is that serious of a medical condition.

-In some cases, because this disease can be life threatening, the treatment for it can also be really expensive as well!
-This is why we here at IndulgeYourPet decided that we should include this medical condition in our list of common disease found in dogs so that we could not only shed some light on what hypertrophic osteodystrophy is but also help prepare those who have a dog that has been diagnosed with this condition on what to expect.
+In some cases, because this disease can be life-threatening, its treatment can also be costly!
+This is why we here at IndulgeYourPet decided that we should include this medical condition in our list of common diseases found in dogs so that we could not only shed some light on what hypertrophic osteodystrophy is but also help prepare those who have a dog that has been diagnosed with this condition on what to expect.

 So, without further ado, let’s dive right in.

 Hypertrophic Osteodystrophy Defined

 Hypertrophic Osteodystrophy (HOD) is believed to be a genetic condition that strikes when your dog is still growing.
 Think of it as extreme growing pains.
 Sometimes called Metaphyseal Osteopathy, this condition affects the long bones in the legs.

 Typically only found in…

 In giant and large breed dogs, HOD causes the metaphysis (the end of the bone) to suffer from a lack of blood flow.
 This means your puppy will have trouble forming new bone there and could suffer from necrosis in the joints and lots of painful swelling.
 This disease is categorized by temporary lameness in one or all four limbs, although it usually affects two bilateral limbs simultaneously.
 And if you want to start getting technical about it all, we should point out that the distal radius, the ulna, and the tibia are usually affected areas, which will become painful to the touch and swollen.
 Fortunately…